 Many outputs give you an “accuracy range” similar to a standard deviation.

-Users typically set a cut-off for acceptance or rejection of a value.
+Lender users can set a cut-off for acceptance or rejection of a value.
 For example, accepting any values with a 10% or less variation.

 What’s the best AVM?